Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Malmesbury Artisan and Farmers’ Market

-held at the historic Market Cross every Fri from 9am to 3pm with an enticing array of local, fresh and organic produce
+Market Cross every Fri from 9am to 3pm with an enticing array of local, fresh and organic produce

 Malmesbury Live Arts